 The Northern Ireland Advisory Committee is a forum for advice and has no decision making or executive powers.

-- Support the British Council in its mission to create a ‘friendly knowledge and understanding’ between the people of the UK and wider world, in collaboration with Director Northern Ireland and in the context of the British Council’s work in Northern Ireland
+- Support the British Council in its mission to “build connections, understanding and trust between people in the UK and other countries through arts and culture, education and the English language”, in collaboration with Director Northern Ireland and in the context of the British Council’s work in Northern Ireland.

 - Four places are reserved for civil servants representing relevant devolved areas (typically education, culture, external affairs and/or economic development).
 A further two places are reserved for representatives from Ulster University and Queen’s University Belfast

 - The British Council seeks to secure a complementary range of experience and knowledge across the Northern Ireland Advisory Committee and to ensure that the Committee reflects the diversity of Northern Ireland’s society.

 - The members and Chair of the Northern Ireland Advisory Committee are recruited through an open and transparent process and are not remunerated.

 - The Northern Ireland Advisory Committee will normally meet three times per year (and may also hold an away day).
 The number of meetings called is at the Secretary’s discretion in consultation with the Chair.

 - In the absence of the Chair attending a meeting then members at that meeting will elect a member to act as a Chair for that meeting only.